-HTML uses total six levels of heading tags, i.e. <h1> <h2> <h3> <h4> <h5> and <h6>. <h1> is the most important tag, while <h2> is the second important tag for an HTML document.
+In this lession, you will learn totall six levels html headings tags, i.e. <h1> <h2> <h3> <h4> <h5> and <h6>. <h1> is the most important tag, while <h2> is the second important tag for an HTML document.
 The web browser automatically implements some elements to these tags, e.g. font size, line break, margin spaces etc.

 Example of HTML Headings Tags <h1> to <h6>

 Following codes shows the six different HTML headings.
 Write this code in a text editor such as notepad or Notepad ++.
 Save it as a filename.html and then visualize it in your browser, checking that you get the expected result.

 <h1> A first level heading </h1> this is most important tag

 <h2> A second level heading </h2> second important tag

 <h3> A third level heading </h3>